se-edu/se-book/gitAndGithub/commit/cli_6.md

 $ git reset --hard HEAD~1
 ```

-**To undo/delete last n commits**: `HEAD~1` is used to tell get you are targeting the commit one position before the latest commit -- in this case the target commit is the one we want to reset to, not the one we want to undo (as the command used is `reset`).
+**To undo/delete last n commits**: `HEAD~1` is used to tell Git you are targeting the commit one position before the latest commit -- in this case the target commit is the one we want to reset to, not the one we want to undo (as the command used is `reset`).
 To undo/delete two last commits, you can use `HEAD~2`, and so on.